 These flowers will provide a splash of yellow and orange.
-They’re great for making a personalized arrangement as well.
-Easy to maintain and great reproducers, these plants will bloom over and over again when they’re properly maintained.
+They're great for making a personalized arrangement as well.
+Easy to maintain and great reproducers, these plants will repeatedly bloom when they're correctly maintained.

-Hybrids of this particular perennial can produce an insane range of color.
-Depending on what plants are the parents, these lilies can bloom in orange, purple, lavender, pink, or even red.
-They’re very versatile and have been around for quite some time.
-They’re well adapted.
+Hybrids of this particular perennial can produce an insane range of colors.
+Depending on the parents' plants, these lilies can bloom in orange, purple, lavender, pink, or even red.
+They're very versatile and have been around for quite some time.
+They're well-adapted.

 'Harmon' Iris (Iris reticulate)